htgt/LIMS2-Tasks/README.md

 * Wrap any data changes in a transaction, rollback changes unless the `commit` attribute is true.

 ## Creating New YAML Data Loader Task
-* A special subclass of command line scripts that loads data in a YAML format into a LIMS2 database.
+* A special subclass of LIMS2::Task that loads data in a YAML format into a LIMS2 database.
-* Add moose module to `LIMS2::Task::YAMLDataLoader` namespace.
+* Add a new moose module to `LIMS2::Task::YAMLDataLoader` namespace.
 * Input YAML file is sent in as command line argument.
 * It has 2 extra command line options available by default:
-    * `--continue-on-error` if one record fails to be created carry on trying to load the others
+    * `--continue-on-error` if one record fails to be created carry on trying to load the others ( true by default )
     * `--dump-fail-params` Dump out YAML of any records that failed to persist.
 * Look at [LIMS2::Task::YAMLDataLoader::LoadDesigns](https://github.com/htgt/LIMS2-Tasks/blob/devel/lib/LIMS2/Task/YAMLDataLoader/LoadDesigns.pm) for a example of one of these scripts.
 * You must override the `create` subroutine, this tells the script how to create the record in LIMS2.